-However, in a marked departure from her dada collages, Hoch made “Trauernde Frauen” (Mourning Women) in 1945.
-This figurative work depicts seven old women standing should to shoulder in front of a dark background.
+In 1945, – in a marked departure from her dada collages – Hoch made “Trauernde Frauen” (Mourning Women).
+This figurative work depicts seven old women standing shoulder to shoulder in front of a dark background.
 Their mask-like faces and hands are illuminated against the darkness of their clothing and the background.
 Anguish and grief take away their individuality as their eyes are cast downward to the ground.

 By the 1960s, Hoch again focused on images of women who were brash, gaudy, and witty.
 Her work was marked by humor and elegance with a focus on the media’s portrayal of women and their shifting status in the modern world.

-Hoch has had numerous solo shows in museums in Germany, Switzerland, Kyoto, and at LACMA.
+Koch participated in the International Dada Art Fair in Berlin in 1920.
+She has had numerous solo shows in museums in Germany, Switzerland, Kyoto, and at the Los Angeles County Museum of Art.
 In 2014, she had a major retrospective in London.